MrTalas/MrTalas/README.md

 ## Software Developer | Iot - Robotics

-I am a high school student who likes to improve himself.My goal is to upgrade my education to engineering..When I start my career, I want to reach the top of my career.
+I am a high school student who likes to improve myself.
+My goal is to raise my education level to engineering.
+I want to reach heights in my career.

 Software is a philosophy of life for me.